 Volatility is an essential element for short-term stock trading.
 As volatility increases, so too does the number of potential opportunities to trade.

 In this guide, we’ll explain what volatility is and why traders should care about it.
-Then, we’ll show you how to quickly find the most volatile stocks today using Scanz.
+Then, we’ll show you how to find the most volatile stocks right now using Scanz — with a real-time scanner you can customise to your exact strategy.
 You can also get a daily report of the top movers when you sign up for the free Market Movers newsletter.

 What is Volatility?